Colon and Rectal Surgery

 - Reduced recovery period

-Laparoscopic and single incision colon and rectal operations are performed under general anesthesia.
+Colon and rectal operations are performed under general anesthesia.
 Your surgeon will discuss any potential risks or complications associated with the procedure.
 If you have any questions or concerns regarding minimally invasive surgery for your colorectal condition, you should discuss your concerns with your GI Surgical Specialists surgeon prior to scheduling your operation.

 Schedule a Consultation for Colorectal Surgery